-There is a recent trend among insurers andtheir meiStock_000017036719Small1dical review companies to require a psychological evaluation before authorizing a low back surgery.
+There is a recent trend among insurers andtheir medical review companies to require a psychological evaluation before authorizing a low back surgery.
 Neurospsychologist Louis Mortillaro, PhD is asked to do many of these evaluations for the purpose of determining whether the patient is likely to benefit from a back surgery.
 Basically, the insurer doesn’t want to pay for back surgery if the claimant is likely to continue to complain of back pain and want more medical care.
 Dr. Mortillaro told me that occasionally the evaluation will reveal a more serious problem with drug addiction or a severe underlying psychiatric disorder that will only be exacerbated by a surgery.

 I haven’t had any clients denied back surgery following a psychological evaluation.
 However, most clients are upset initially that surgery has been delayed until this evaluation is scheduled and the insurer receives the report.
 My clients have not found the evaluation to be too intrusive or unpleasant.
 Thus far, the local psychologists hired to do these evaluations have been reputable and respective of injured workers.